 If you don't know your enterprise-slug, the list of enterprises you have Settings access to is available at https://github.com/settings/enterprises click the "Settings" button next to the enterprise to configure.

-Click the "Policies" tab from the top row, then click "Copilot" from the left tabs, to arrive at your Enterprise "Copilot Metrics API" setting:
+Click the "Policies" tab from the top row, then click "Copilot" from the left tabs, to arrive at your Enterprise "Copilot usage metrics" setting:

 In some subscriptions, GitHub may not enable "Enterprise" access and may configure the Copilot Metrics API through Organization settings instead.
 In this case, you can view the Organizations you are able to configure at https://github.com/settings/organizations.
 Click "Settings" next to the organization that has Copilot seats, and choose "Copilot" => "Policies" in the left sidebar.

-If you have newly enabled Copilot in your Enterprise, you'll need to confirm that you have organizations where Copilot and Copilot Metrics are enabled.
+If you have newly enabled Copilot in your Enterprise, it's a good time to confirm that you have organizations also allow Copilot and Copilot Metrics to be retrieved:

-Individual GitHub organizations need to have Copilot enabled
+Individual GitHub organizations need to have Copilot Usage Metrics enabled

 Upon activating Copilot for the Enterprise, there is usually at least one Organization automatically enabled, but if you have multiple Organizations in your Enterprise, you likely need to visit those Organizations individually to enable Copilot is enabled.